abaas-madscience/home-k8s-gitops-flux/README.md

  - applies the desired state from the control plane to the local node Kubelet is not an orchestrator, it executes orders from the control plane using local resources

+# iScsci : Prepare the nodes to handle iScsi targets
+<todo> add to ansible a way to drop iSCSI unto the nodes and start the services

+# CNI
 ==========================================
 = CNI
 ==========================================